South Downtown, Warsaw: Urban development

-Second World War (1939–1945)
+Second World War

+German occupation

-The headquarters of the Security Police, located in the building of the former Ministry of Religious Affairs and Public Education at 25 Szucha Avenue, in the Police District, during the Second World War, after 1940.
+The headquarters of the Security Police and Gestapo at 25 Szuch Avenue, sometime after 1940.

-On 1 September 1939, Nazi Germany had invaded Poland, beginning the Second World War.
-During the Siege of Warsaw, the Mokotów Aerodrome in the South Downtown was used as the Polish Air Force base housing fighter planes used in the air defence.
-The city of Warsaw had capitulated to the invading forces on 28 September 1939, becoming part of the occupied territories of the General Government.
-It was captured and used by the for the anti-aircraft defence.
+On 1 September 1939, Germany invaded Poland, beginning the Second World War.
+On 9 September, the German Army began an attack on the city, supported by an aerial and artillery bombardment.
+The 2nd battalion of the 12th Motorised Rifle Regiment, and the 2nd Battalion of the 35th Tank Regiment, charged through the Mokotów Aerodrome, before being forced to retreat around the intersection of Independence Avenue and Wawelska Street, by the fire from the Polish infantry and artillery in Mokotów and Ochota.
+During the siege of Warsaw, the aerodrome served as a base of the Polish Air Force, housing fighter planes used in the air defense of the city.
+The city of Warsaw capitulated on 28 September 1939, becoming part of the occupied territories of the General Government.
+It was captured and used by the Germans for the anti-aircraft defence.

-Between October 1939 and April 1940, as part of the Intelligentsia mass shootings, the members of Polish intelligentsia, including teachers, priests, physicians, and other prominent members of Polish society, had been executed by the occupants, in the gardens of Seym building.
-It remains unknown how many people were killed, however, historians estimate the number between a few hundred and a thousand people.
+Between October 1939 and April 1940, as part of what became known as the Intelligentsia mass shootings, a large number of members of the Polish educated class and high society were executed by German officers in the gardens of the Sejm building.
+The number of people executed remains unknown, however, it is estimated at between a few hundred and a thousand.